 It takes just a few easy steps.
 First, gather your ingredients together and heat your oven to 340f/170C/150 fan.

-Once this has melted, pour into the dry ingredients stirring until it is well combined.
-Add to a prepared baking tin ( 8 inches by 8 inches) 20cm square.
+Once this has melted, pour it into the dry ingredients, stirring until it is well combined.
+Add to a prepared baking tin ( 8 inches by 8 inches), 20cm square.
 Level the mixture off and bake in the oven for approximately 25 minutes.

-It’s a good idea when lining the tin to leave some baking parchment over lapping the edges a little so that this can be a kind of handle to help you easily get the baked flapjacks out of the tin.
+It’s a good idea when lining the tin to leave some baking parchment overhanging the edges a little so that this can be a kind of handle to help you easily get the baked flapjacks out of the tin.

 Leave to cool for at least ten minutes before taking your gorgeous flapjacks out of the baking tin.
 Drizzle with the optional white chocolate glaze and then slice into portions.